epicweb-dev/advanced-react-patterns/exercises/06.state-reducer/01-02.problem/README.02.md

 with having to basically re-implement our entire reducer which could be pretty complex.

-So for the extra credit, we're going to "export" the default reducer so people can use that inside their own reducers as needed.
+So for the this step, we're going to "export" the default reducer so people can use that inside their own reducers as needed.
 In a real-world scenario, your reusable hook will be in a separate file and you'll need to export the reducer.
 Feel free to add a comment for that if you like (for example):